dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/4 - Morrow 2.md

 $$
 where $\widetilde A$ is any smooth algebra over $\Zp$ lifting $A$.

 A priori, this may depend on choice of lift, so we can't necessarily take this as a definition of crystalline cohomology.
-The